-‘Dance Moms’ Chloe Lukasiak Spills On Why She Left The Show In 2014
+‘Dance Moms’: Chloe Lukasiak Reveals Why She Left The Show In 2014

 Chloe Lukasiak appeared in the season finale of the last season of Dance Moms, telling her mother that she was interested in going back to competing with her old friends and old team.
 Christi pointed out that she has been working hard on her YouTube channel since she has left Dance Moms, in addition to finding work on several made-for-TV films.
 She has even made a guest appearance on the comedy Superstore.

 However, Chloe Lukasiak was adamant about returning and went to visit her old team, who burst into tears upon seeing her.
 Although much of Dance Moms may be staged, especially the competition sequences, it appears that this was a genuine reaction from the girls.
-Moments earlier, Chloe Lukasiask and her mother Christi sat in the audience watching her old team compete as Chloe had tears streaming down her face.
+Moments earlier, Chloe Lukasiak and her mother sat in the audience watching her old team compete as Chloe had tears streaming down her face.

 Spoilers for Season 8 have confirmed that Chloe Lukasiak is, indeed, back on the show.
-Originally, she was placed on the Murietta Dance Project’s team, which is a rival to Abby Lee Dance Center.
+Originally, she was placed on the Murrieta Dance Project team, which is a rival to Abby Lee Dance Center.
 This was to add drama and heightened tension.

 But since Abby Lee Miller stormed off set and decided she no longer wanted to work on the show, the rest of the girls left the ALDC and have joined Chloe Lukasiak.
 It is unclear where they are training, but they have formed a new team under the guidance of Dancing with the Stars’ Cheryl Burke.
 The girls appear to be incredibly happy to be reunited and dancing together.